TelegraphPrep/08-2016-infinite-loops/README.md

 ```

 Cool!
 So we got rid of the count all together, which makes this a much more efficient function.
-This also changes how we can interact with `objects`, rarely we're going to be worried about
+This also changes how we can interact with `objects`; we're rarely going to be worried **just** about the values.
-**just** the values.
 In the next handful of exercises you will need to access the value
 and the index/key in order to solve the prompts.